OgGhostJelly/ogj-ferium/README.md

 - Mod loader

 If you want to copy the mods from another profile, use the `--import` flag.
+If you want to embed the profile in the config file, use the `--embed` flag.
 You can also directly provide the profile name to the flag if you don't want a profile picker to be shown.

 > [!NOTE]